brynsroberts/SmallSh/README.md

-# SmallSh
+# small shell

-SmallSh will implement a subset of features of well-known shells, such as bash.
+small shell will implement a subset of features of well-known shells, such as bash.

 * Provide a prompt for running commands
 * Handle blank lines and comments, which are lines beginning with the # character